The law

 God's law and the Mosaic law

-Some believe there is a difference between the law of Moses and the moral law of the Ten Commandments.
+It's said that there is a difference between the law of Moses and the moral law of the Ten Commandments.
 This is true to the extent that the Ten Commandments are everlasting and that the book of the law written by Moses is only applicable until the destruction of the earth (Matthew 5:18).
 This is why the Mosaic law book was placed outside the Ark of the Covenant (Deuteronomy 31:24-26).
-However, both the law of Moses and the Ten Commandments were given by the Lord (Ezra 7:6), making the distinction a contradiction since all laws are God’s laws.
+However, both the law of Moses and the Ten Commandments were given by the Lord (Ezra 7:6), making the distinction incoherent for all statutes are God’s laws.